sybrew/the-seo-framework/readme.txt

 TODO updated POT file (new translation, Twitter no longer requires a feature).

 TODO test https://wordpress.org/support/topic/schema-markup-on-the-authors-page/
-TODO 404 pages emit error during description generation.
-	-> We need to trim what can be generated here.
 TODO output og:locale, og:site_title, and og:title on 404 pages?

 TODO Interface: Filter the_seo_framework_title_from_generation should be overwritten early via title triggers.